manan86/ImageFlickrApp_CVS/README.md

 This Android application allows users to search for images on Flickr using tags.
 Users can input search terms into a search bar, and the app will display a grid of images matching the tags.
 Tapping on an image opens a detail view where the image and its metadata (title, description, author, and publish date) are displayed.
 The app includes features such as unit tests, UI tests, image sharing, animation, and additional image details.

+This app follows the **MVVM (Model-View-ViewModel)** architecture pattern with **Clean Code Architecture** principles to ensure the app is modular, scalable, and maintainable.
+Here's how each part contributes to the app's structure:

 ## Features

 - **Search Functionality**: The app allows users to search Flickr's public feed by entering a search term in the search bar.